 Best Mac Antivirus Software

 You need an antivirus program on your Mac.
-That statement may cause some Apple users to shake their heads in disbelief, but with the amount of Mac malware on the Internet today, this fact is no longer up for debate.
+That statement may cause some Apple users to argue or walk away, but 2017 has so far seen more Mac malware and adware than ever before.

-In 2012, there was the Flashback Trojan that infected 600,000 Macs.
+In 2012, the Flashback Trojan infected 600,000 Macs.
 In 2013, a targeted attack hit OS X developers at Microsoft, Facebook, Twitter and Apple itself.
-In 2015, the XCodeGhost attack poisoned hundreds of OS X and iOS apps.
-And in early 2016, the first known piece of encrypting ransomware for Macs appeared.
+In 2015, the XcodeGhost attack poisoned hundreds of OS X and iOS apps.
+And in 2016, the first known piece of encrypting ransomware for Macs appeared.

 How We Tested